Credit Freeze vs. Fraud Alert vs. Credit Monitoring: What’s the Difference?

 6. Report fraudulent activity to the credit bureaus.
 They will help you remove the activity from your credit history.

 If you do nothing else, monitor your credit reports with all three major credit reporting agencies, using the free annual credit report or any credit reporting service.
-That will at least alert you to changes that could indicate fraud, such as an inquiry from a company where you’ve never applied for credit, or a change of address when you didn’t move.
+That will at least alert you to suspicious activity that could indicate fraud, a new line of credit appearing on your credit reports, or a change of address when you didn’t move.

 And if you’re a business owner, be sure to also monitor your business credit reports, ideally with all three major business credit bureaus.
 Then, if you are a victim of fraud or you have reason to believe you need additional protection, you can consider a fraud alert or credit freeze.